Chart Color Schemes

 Residential development activity is lower than average in Longreach according to AreaSearch's national comparison of local real estate markets

-Longreach has averaged approximately 9 new dwelling approvals annually over the past five financial years, totalling 45 homes.
-As of FY-26, 1 approval has been recorded to date.
-On average, 2.3 people have moved to the area per new home constructed over the past five financial years (FY-21 to FY-25), indicating solid demand that supports property values.
-New homes are being built at an average expected construction cost value of $495,000, consistent with regional patterns.
+Longreach has averaged approximately nine new dwelling approvals annually over the past five financial years, totalling 45 homes.
+As of FY-26, two approvals have been recorded.
+Over these five years (FY-21 to FY-25), an average of 2.3 people moved to the area per new home constructed, indicating solid demand that supports property values.
+New homes are being built at an average expected construction cost value of $350,000, which is consistent with regional patterns.

 Frequently Asked Questions - Development